There is a saying, "You're a long time dead."

 Light trod hesitantly here, faltered and,

-died amid the deep shadows and oppressive darkness.
+died amongst the deep shadows and oppressive darkness.

 A lonely, young death, one more among so many.